Goal orientation: History

+McClelland

 Research on achievement motivation can be traced back to the 1940s following the seminal work of David McClelland and colleagues who established the link between achievement and motivations (see need for achievement).
 Students' goal orientations were shown to be predictive of academic performance.
 Specifically, students with high goal orientation tended to value competence, expect success and seek challenges, while students with low achievement motivation tended to expect failure and avoid challenges.

 In an effort to better understand the mechanisms underlying achievement, personality and social psychology researchers expanded McClelland's work by examining how cognitive representations shape social experiences.
 Personality researchers have explored aspects of goal motivation as an aspect of identity, whereas social psychologists have focused on the thought patterns that arise across various contexts.

+Eison

 Conceptualizations of goal orientation were proposed in the 1970s by educational psychologist Eison.
 Eison argued that students who attended college as an opportunity to acquire new skills and knowledge possessed a mastery orientation (which he referred to as learning orientation), while students who attended college to exclusively obtain high grades possessed a grade orientation.
 Eison originally believed that these two orientations were two ends of the same continuum and developed the Learning Orientation-Grade Orientation Scale to measure it.

+Nicholls

 Meanwhile, Nicholls was developing a related theory that goal motivation would lead grade school children to set high task-related goals.
 Nicholls found that some high-ability children would use maladaptive strategies when they encountered difficult tasks, which led to eventual feelings of helplessness.
 By contrast, others would use more productive coping strategies to avoid helplessness.
 Nicholls later conceptualized these differences as two types of achievement goals: task involvement, where individuals seek to develop their competence relative to their abilities, and ego involvement, where individuals seek to develop their competence relative to the abilities of others.

 Nicholls' early work set the stage for Carol Dweck's work.

 Components and conceptualizations

 There are multiple conceptualizations and operationalizations of goal orientation.
 Dweck's initial research suggested two component of goal orientation, learning orientation or performance orientation which was assessed in children based on task preference.
 Later research by Elliot and VandeWalle suggested a three factor model.
-Vandewalle's research suggested three factors learning, avoiding poor performance, and demonstrating good performance.
-Concurrently, Elliot developed a model of goal orientation in terms of avoiding poor outcomes vs achieving good outcomes and mastery vs performance which improved measures of intrinsic motivation and suggested a three factor model: mastery achievement, performance-approach and performance-avoid.
+Vandewalle's research suggested three factors: learning, avoiding poor performance, and demonstrating good performance.
+Concurrently, Elliot developed a model of goal orientation in terms of avoiding poor outcomes vs achieving good outcomes and mastery vs performance, which improved measures of intrinsic motivation and suggested a three factor model: mastery achievement, performance-approach and performance-avoid.